-In 2000, through continuous evaluation, monitoring, and surveying of the school resulted in a second move to a more modern facility, located at 3000 JFK Boulevard, Jersey City, NJ.
+In 2000, through continuous evaluation, monitoring, and surveying of the school, a second move to a more modern facility, located at 3000 JFK Boulevard, Jersey City, NJ was undertaken to provide academic access to a larger population of students.

 Decline in employment opportunities in 2001 caused a paradigm shift in program offerings, and in 2002, the school launched its first healthcare training programs.
 Initially, the school offered allied health certificate programs in Diagnostic Medical Ultrasound Technology, Massage Therapy, and Medical Assistant.
 In 2004, the Belleville Branch Campus, located at 251 Washington Avenue, Belleville, New Jersey, opened to offer the new allied health certificate programs to better serve students in the Newark area and suburbs North and West of Newark.